Carlos Domínguez (Spanish footballer)

-Carlos Domínguez Cáceres (born 11 February 2001) is a Spanish professional footballer who plays as a centre-back for Celta de Vigo.
+Carlos Domínguez Cáceres (born 11 February 2001) is a Spanish professional footballer who plays as a centre-back or left-back for La Liga club Celta de Vigo.

 Career

 A youth product of the RC Celta de Vigo academy, Domínguez was called up to join the senior team for the first time in early May 2021 due to a series of injuries in the first team.
 He made his professional debut with Celta Vigo in a 4–2 La Liga win over Villarreal CF on 9 May 2021.

+On 11 January 2022, Domínguez renewed his contract with Celta until 2026.